LOrtenzo/Ortenzo-portfolio/README.md

 Original Data Visualization
 Table 8: https://nasaa-arts.org/wp-content/uploads/2019/02/NASAA-FY2019-SAA-Revenues-Report.pdf

 I chose this visualization, because I have a lifelong involvement in the performing arts and sing professionally, and am interested in arts funding nationwide.
-I also think that it has a compelling story to tell about which states are supporting the arts at the highest levels which may surprise readers, but is getting lost in this table.
+I also think that this data tell a compelling story about which states are supporting the arts at the highest levels.
+These results may surprise readers.
+They are getting lost in this table, however.
 I felt I could make it more compelling.

 # My Process:
 When I did the first critique, I found that the story of how the percentages of arts funding by state compared was lost in two ways.
 First, the table provided the data alphabetically, which didn't show a ranking of state funding from largest to smallest.
 Secondly, it had random blue highlighted sections that were confusing, because they didn't indicate anything in particular.
 It was just a design.
 I used bar charts in my wireframes below to show this ranking.